Olive-Provencio-Johnson/effective-note-taker/README.md

 ## How to Use this Application
 Once you have installed the dependencies listed above within the folder where the code was originally cloned, start the server by entering $ node server.js in the command line.
 This will start the server and direct you to http://localhost:3001

+The deployed application can also be viewed at [https://cryptic-citadel-54498.herokuapp.com/](https://cryptic-citadel-54498.herokuapp.com/)

 ## Credits
 The server.js file was created by Olive Provencio-Johnson